Marketing data management

 Step 3: Using the Data Integration Paid Ads kit

-- In the Data Integration console, click Kits from the left-hand menu.
+- In the Data Integration Console, click Kits from the left-hand menu.

 - Search for the B2B Paid Ads Campaigns Performance - with Sample Data.

 - Click Preview to view the kit details and then click the Use Kit.
 The prompt asks you to set up your connections.
-For this example, you will connect to a public PostgreSQL database that contains sample data.
+For this example, you connect to a public PostgreSQL database that contains sample data.

 - Click the Add new + next to the PostgreSQL connection.